walterrowe/magick-frames/README.md

 -s=suffix |               suffix to append to decorated file names (default: "-framed") --suffix=suffix

--t | --text               specifies to use a two-line text logo underneath the image
+-t | --text               specifies to use a two-line text watermark underneath the image

--ot | --overlaytext       specifies to use a two-line text logo inside the image
+-ot | --overlaytext       specifies to use a two-line text watermark inside the image

--l | --logo               specifies to place an image-based logo underneath the image
+-l | --logo               specifies to place an image-based watermark underneath the image
                           DEFAULT style when no options are specified

--ol | --overlaylogo       specifies to place an image-based logo inside the image
+-ol | --overlaylogo       specifies to place an image-based watermark inside the image

 -so | --solid             specifies a plain solid border style without any watermark

--sl | --solid_logo         specifies a plain solid border with logo watermark underneath
+-sl | --solid_logo         specifies a plain solid border with graphic watermark underneath

--slo | --solid_logo_overlay   specifies a plain solid border with logo watermark overlayed on image
+-slo | --solid_logo_overlay   specifies a plain solid border with graphic watermark overlayed on image

 -st | --solid_text         specifies a plain solid border with text watermark underneath